08Aristodemus24/data-analyst-proj/readme.md

 the vague next step would now be to import the same now understood data to pgAdmin 4 so I can use pgsql to manipulate it and do data cleaning, preprocessing, cleaning, feature engineering there separately without python

+I think I'll be using a series of selects and then once the final table is out I can then save it as a separate table as a .csv file

 the next is to now showcase these result in some kind of visualization platform like PowerBI

+to run scripts enter postgresql cli by running `psql -U <name of user e.g. postgres>` then enter password then enter path of `.sql` script relative to the current directory `\ir "./<name of file>.sql"`